 The rule of zero, or six, is one of the advanced rules in modern C++.
 I wrote in my current book "C++ Core Guidelines Explained: Best Practices for Modern C++" about them.
 Today, I want to quote the relevant parts of my book in this post.

 static_assert allows you to check at compile time if a type T fulfills the Concept: static_assert(Concept<T>).

-The rules for copy and move are quite obvious.
+The rules for copy and move are pretty obvious.
 But before I describe them I have to write about the two remaining rules for constructors.
 They are about delegating and inheriting constructors.

 This post is about the rule of zero, five, or maybe six.
-I will also show the difference between copy and reference semantic and a quite similar topic: deep versus shallow copy.
+I will also show the difference between copy and reference semantics and a quite similar topic: deep versus shallow copy.

 Kubik-Rubik Joomla!
 Extensions